 The Municipal Public Accounts Committee has considered the 2023/24 Annual report.
-Its Oversight Report was considered and will be approved at a Council meeting to be held soon.
+Its Oversight Report will be considered and approved at a Council meeting to be held on 25 March 2025.

 In-Year Reporting

 The municipality submits the various reports required to the Mayor, Council, and NT on an ongoing basis, in accordance with the MFMA.